EpicOrange/riichi_advanced/documentation/documentation_json.md

       ]
     ]

-Named match specifications are top-level keys ending in `"_definition"`.
 Each named match specification is an array of **match specifications** that it represents.
 So the array `["tenpai_14", "kokushi_tenpai"]` is equivalent to writing the following array of four match specifications:

     [

-      [ "exhaustive", [["pair"], 1], [["ryanmen/penchan", "kanchan", "pair"], 1], [["shuntsu", "koutsu"], 3] ],
+      [ "exhaustive", [["shuntsu", "koutsu"], 3], [["ryanmen/penchan", "kanchan", "pair"], 1], [["pair"], 1]]
       [ "exhaustive", [["shuntsu", "koutsu"], 4] ],

-      [ [["quad"], -1], [["koutsu"], -2], [["pair"], 6] ],
+      [[["nojoker", "quad"], -1], [["nojoker", "koutsu"], -2], [["pair"], 6]],
       [ "unique",
         [["1m","9m","1p","9p","1s","9s","1z","2z","3z","4z","5z","6z","7z"], 12],
         [["1m","9m","1p","9p","1s","9s","1z","2z","3z","4z","5z","6z","7z"], 1]
       ]
     ]

-Let's go over these one by one and see how `match` matches against your 14-tile hand as defined by `["hand", "calls", "draw"]`.
+Let's go over these match specifications line by line and see how `match` matches against your 14-tile hand as defined by `["hand", "calls", "draw"]`.

-    [ "exhaustive", [["pair"], 1], [["ryanmen/penchan", "kanchan", "pair"], 1], [["shuntsu", "koutsu"], 3] ]
+    [ "exhaustive", [["shuntsu", "koutsu"], 3], [["ryanmen/penchan", "kanchan", "pair"], 1], [["pair"], 1]]

 Skipping the `exhaustive` keyword for now, the intuition of this one is that it takes a pair out of your 14-tile hand, leaving a 12-tile hand.
 Then it takes one of either `["ryanmen/penchan", "kanchan", "pair"]` out of the 12-tile hand, leaving a 10-tile hand.
-Finally, it takes out _three_ of either `["shuntsu", "koutsu"]` out of the remainder, leaving one tile, which is ignored.
-The `exhaustive` keyword at the beginning means this entire process exhaustively tries every single possibility of taking out these three **groups**, instead of just taking the first one it sees for each group.
+Finally, it takes out _three_ of either `["shuntsu", "koutsu"]` out of the remainder.
+So far we've consumed 13 tiles, so this implicitly leaves one tile, which is ignored.
+The `exhaustive` keyword at the beginning means this entire process exhaustively tries every single possibility of taking out these three different **groups**, instead of just taking the first one it sees for each group.
 The match succeeds if it was able to find each group.
-Intuitively it means 13 of the 14 tiles in your hand match a standard hand with a ryanmen/penchan/kanchan/pair wait, making you tenpai.
+Here, it means 13 of the 14 tiles in your hand match a standard hand with a ryanmen/penchan/kanchan/pair wait, making you tenpai.

-Things like `pair`, `ryanmen/penchan`, etc are **sets** defined in the top-level `set_definitions` which for riichi looks like this:
+Things like `pair`, `ryanmen/penchan`, etc are **sets** defined in the top-level `set_definitions`.
+For Riichi, it looks like this:

     "set_definitions": {
       "pair": [0, 0],